TerriaJS/plugin-sample/README.md

 This plugin repository is a work in progress and will be updated as the different APIs evolve.
-Meanwhile expect breaking changes.
+Meanwhile expect breaking changes 👷

 ### Current status
 - [x] Load external plugins in TerriaJS at build time